AoDev/grunt-css-byebye/README.md

 > Say goodbye to your unwanted css rules with this grunt plugin.

+## Unmaintained module
+Note: I have stopped using grunt, gulp or other tasks runners in favor of NPM sripts only.
+You can send pull requests if you wish but I won't work on this module anymore.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`